The End of History and the Last Man

-The End of History and the Last Man is a 1992 book of political philosophy by American political scientist Francis Fukuyama which argues that with the ascendancy of Western liberal democracy—which occurred after the Cold War (1945–1991) and the dissolution of the Soviet Union (1991)—humanity has reached "not just ... the passing of a particular period of post-war history, but the end of history as such: That is, the end-point of mankind's ideological evolution and the universalization of Western liberal democracy as the final form of human government."
+The End of History and the Last Man is a book of political philosophy written in 1992 by American political scientist Francis Fukuyama, which argues that with the ascendancy of Western liberal democracy which occurred after the Cold War (1947–1991) and dissolution of the Soviet Union (1991), humanity has reached "not just [...] the passing of a particular period of post-war history, but the "end of history" as such: That is, the end-point of mankind's ideological evolution and the universalization of Western liberal democracy as the final form of human government."
+The book expands on Fukuyama's essay "The End of History?", published in the Summer 1989 issue of The National Interest journal.

-Fukuyama draws upon the philosophies and ideologies of G. W. F. Hegel and Karl Marx, who define human history as a linear progression, from one socioeconomic epoch to another.
+Fukuyama draws upon the philosophies and ideologies of G. W. F. Hegel and Karl Marx, who explain human history as a dialectical progression from one socioeconomic epoch to another.
+It has been criticized by political scientists and philosophers on the left and right as oversimplifying the political state of the world.
+Fukuyama has acknowledged that the book did not anticipate subsequent democratic backsliding from liberal democracies into authoritarianism, but states that the book is misunderstood.

-The book expands on Fukuyama's essay "The End of History?", published in The National Interest journal, Summer 1989.